AWHochman/CU_dates/final/api.md

 Note: user2_id is the ID of the person the user who is browsing wants to "swipe" on.
 "Accepted" is a boolean value.
 There are a few possibilities based on the value of "accepted" in the response:
-    -If "accepted" is set to False and the match already exists in the Match table
+    &nbsp;&nbsp;&nbsp;-If "accepted" is set to False and the match already exists in the Match table
-        -The match's column for accepted is set to false
+        &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-The match's column for accepted is set to false
-    -If "accepted" is set to False and the match does not exist in the table
+    &nbsp;&nbsp;&nbsp;-If "accepted" is set to False and the match does not exist in the table
-        -A new match is created and its accepted column is false
+        &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-A new match is created and its accepted column is false
-    -If "accepted" is set to True and the match is not in the table
+    &nbsp;&nbsp;&nbsp;-If "accepted" is set to True and the match is not in the table
-        -A new match is created with its accepted column set to null
+        &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-A new match is created with its accepted column set to null
-    -If "accepted" is set to True and the match is in the table
+    &nbsp;&nbsp;&nbsp;-If "accepted" is set to True and the match is in the table
-        -The match's accepted column is updated from null to true
+        &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-The match's accepted column is updated from null to true
 ________________________________________________________________________________

 Get matches for user by ID